HSA Medical Device Regulations Singapore

 4. Immediate Route

-This route can be in specific cases depending on the risk class and number of years the device has been marketed without any safety issues.
+• The number of years the device has been on the market without any safety issues.

 Find comprehensive details about the evaluation routes in the blog Things You Need To Know about Medical Device Registration in Singapore.